 Suze: All right.

 KT: Next question is from Sharon.
 Hi Suze and KT, you guys are the best!
 I love listening to you.

 KT: Do you do you have a podcast where you will talk about funding a trust, not fishing a trust, funding and trust.
 I've been stuck at that point in the Will & Trust kit.
 I know the confusion is probably in my own mind, but please help me get past it.
 Can I say something Suze?

 KT: Tell people what it means to fund a trust.

 Suze: attorney for health care, a will, and a power of attorney for finances.
 And you all should have those.
 And the problem is that when you go to an attorney to get them, they could easily cost you $2500-$5,000.
-So over 20 some odd years ago, I decided I was going to make these documents available to everybody at a price that they could afford.
+So over 20 some odd years ago, I decided I was going to sell these documents available to everybody at a price that they could afford.

 Suze: And that started on QVC, HSN, and we've sold tens of millions of these over the years, that we allow everybody to share them with your family members, updates are all free.
-And again, if it's something that you're interested in, they are currently selling for $99 on suzeorman.com/offer, and you can pick them up there.
+And again, if it's something that you're interested in, they are currently selling for $99 on hayhouse.com, and you can pick them up there.
 Now.

 Suze: So I just want you all to know that, because I'm sure this isn't the only person who has problems with understanding what funding the trust is.
 It's very easy to create a document.
 You just go through the computer screen, you answer all the questions and everything, and then it prints out for you.
 It gives you instructions that you should have it notarized as well as witnessed, and then it tells you you need to fund the trust.